 - To add a little flavor, use the above icing recipe but substitute orange juice or lemon juice for the water.

 - A chocolate ganache is an easy way to put a beautiful glaze on this cake.
 Simply pour it on and let it set!

-- Lastly, make this more like a layer cake and top it with stripes or rosettes of frosting on top.
-My vanilla buttercream, cream cheese frosting or chocolate buttercream frosting would all be excellent on this cake.
+- Lastly, make this Nothing Bundt Cakes style and top it with stripes of frosting on top.
 See my full list of frosting recipes including a couple of dairy-free frostings.

 From Scratch, Super Moist Gluten-Free Vanilla Bundt Cake

 - 3 c gluten-free flour blend* gluten-free rice-free flour option